Skip to content

 reward mint on claim marketing campaigns

-fee on winning reward future leaderboard or streak promotions
+reward fee on winning reward future cross-chain bridges

 Claim, sweep, and ticket closure